argoverse/av2-api/guide/src/api/hd_maps.md

 Please refer to the [`PedestrianCrossing`](pedestrian_crossing.py#L17) class, with the following attributes:

 - `id`: unique identifier of pedestrian crossing.
-- `edge1`: 3d polyline representing one edge of the crosswalk, with 2 waypoints.
+- `edge1`: 3D polyline representing one edge of the crosswalk, with 2 waypoints.
-- `edge2`: 3d polyline representing the other edge of the crosswalk, with 2 waypoints.
+- `edge2`: 3D polyline representing the other edge of the crosswalk, with 2 waypoints.

 ## Area of Local Maps

-Each scenario’s local map includes all entities found within a 100 m dilation in l2-norm from the ego-vehicle trajectory.
+Each scenario’s local map includes all entities found within a $100 \text{ m}$ dilation in $\ell_2$-norm from the ego-vehicle trajectory.

 <a name="ground-height"></a>

 ## Raster Maps: Ground Surface Height

-Only the AV 2.0 Sensor Dataset and TbV includes a dense ground surface height map.
-(The AV 2.0 LiDAR dataset and AV 2.0 Motion Forecasting (MF) datasets **do not** come up with raster maps, but still have sparse 3D height information on polylines).
+Only the AV2 Sensor Dataset and TbV includes a dense ground surface height map.
+(The AV2 LiDAR dataset and AV2 Motion Forecasting (MF) datasets **do not** come up with raster maps, but still have sparse 3D height information on polylines).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29715011/157802151-1eecfb9f-1e3f-4639-a417-a245d9898b1e.png" height="300">